 These Officers can provide confidential information and support regarding College policies and procedures.
 They may be instructed by the Principal to investigate any formal complaints.

-Education Program
+Academic Program

 Not feeling confident with a subject?
 Worried about your final grade?
 Thinking about changing degrees?
-Please complete the Academic Enquiry Form to request further assistance from one of the following Education team members.
+Please refer to the below list of contacts for further assistance.